ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/client-api/session/configuration/use-session-context-for-load-balancing.markdown

        The topology is selected by `tag`.
        Requests that use the same tag, are served by the same topology.
        The same nodes are used for **Read** and **Write** requests.
-     * Administrators can override client selections, selecting the topology that would handle client requests by its hash seed.
+     * Administrators can disable this feature, or add a hash to randomize the topology that would be selected for the client when it uses a tag.
      * Using this option to choose client request-handling topology influences only the client, causing no change in replication or other server functions.

-  {WARNING: }
+  {NOTE: }
-  Enabling this feature increases the chance for conflicts, as multiple sessions may approach a shared document using different tags.
+  Conflicts may rarely happen, when multiple sessions that use different tags modify a shared document concurrently.
-  {WARNING/}
+  {NOTE/}

 ##Example I
 In this example, a client session chooses its topology by tag.